-We further provide a general model, called unified ring model, to unify the above mentioned ring based models, which include the RRL, MRL, WS, NW, and ER models.
-In the unified model, there is initially an empty ring (without links) of $N$ nodes located with even interval.
+We further provide a general model called the unified ring model to unify the ring-based models, including the RRL, MRL, WS, NW, and ER models.
+In the unified model, there is initially an empty ring (without links) of $N$ nodes located with even intervals.
 The nodes are labeled clockwise from $1$ to $N$ with a designated starting node.
-Then, we connect each node pair with probability $\eta$ if the corresponding node label distance is no greater than $m$, otherwise with probability $\alpha$.
-The connection probability of a node pair $ (i,j)$ in the unified ring model can be expressed as
+We then connect each node pair with probability $\eta$ if the corresponding node label distance is no greater than $m$; otherwise with probability $\alpha$.